MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 > [!IMPORTANT]
 > Azure resources created in this section incur immediate costs, primarily from the Azure AI Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.

-1. Run the following Azure Developer CLI command to provision the Azure resources and deploy the source code:
+1. To provision the Azure resources and deploy the source code, run the following Azure Developer CLI command:

     ```bash
     azd up